emdb-empiar/sfftk/docs/annotating.rst

 Finding Notes
 =============

-The search sub-subcommand displays results from searching EMBL-EBI’s OLS.
+The search sub-subcommand displays results from searching EMBL-EBI’s Ontology Lookup Service (OLS) by default.
 As described in `States <#states-find-view-modify>`__, the terminal text is coloured yellow.